DevExpress-Examples/maui-collection-view/Readme.md

 ### Pull-to-Refresh

-The *CollectionViewPullToRefresh* project demostrates a list that is updated with a pull-down gesture.
+The *CollectionViewPullToRefresh* project demonstrates a list that is updated with a pull-down gesture.

 ![DevExpress Mobile UI for .NET MAUI](./Images/pull-to-refresh.png)